Tampa Bay School Districts Respond To Governor DeSantis' Executive Order

 TAMPA, Fla.
 (CW44 News At 10) – On Tuesday, school districts in the area made announcements about whether students will be required to wear masks through the rest of the school year.

-This comes one day after Governor Ron DeSantis signed an executive order suspending all COVID-19 restrictions across the state.READ MORE: UPDATED: Civil Service Board Says Garrett Rolfe Wrongly Terminated
+This comes one day after Governor Ron DeSantis signed an executive order suspending all COVID-19 restrictions across the state.READ MORE: Manhunt Of Teens Suspected In Burglary Spree Ends In Arrest

-A majority of the districts in the area have decided to continue requiring masks through the end of the school year.
+A majority of the districts in the Bay Area have decided to continue requiring masks through the end of the school year, regardless of the executive order.
 Some parents say they think masks in schools are distracting, while others say they think masks are helping keep children safe.

 Ursula Cochran, a Pinellas County Schools parent says “I think it’s ridiculous.
 I think it’s absurd.”